MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 flash, …) than volatile memory (ram).
 For really cost sensitive devices, the ratio may drop to 8 (ram is what costs the most), while for rather more expensive ones it may reach 2.

-BON defines a suitable and flexible way to fully control both memory usage and start-up sequences on devices with limited memory resources.
-It does so within the boundaries of the Java semantic.
-More precisely, it allows:

--  Controlling the initialization sequence in a deterministic way.
--  Defining persistent immutable read-only objects (that may be placed into non-volatile memory areas), and do not require copies to be made in ram to be manipulated.
--  Defining immortal read-write objects that are always alive.

-BON serves as a very robust foundation for implementing Java software, in particular embedded Java Software.

-BON also adds a set of useful utilities:

--  A Timer facilities that allows to schedule small activities repeatedly (or not).
-Such activities are Runnable objects that are automatically scheduled by the timer.
--  Platform time which cannot be changed: the time from the very last boot of the device.
--  Read-write `ByteArray`_ support according to the underlying processor endianness.
--  `ResourceBuffer`_ support for random read access in a :ref:`resource <section.classpath.elements.raw_resources>`.
--  A set of useful math operators.
--  Accessing compile-time :ref:`constants <section.classpath.elements.constants>`.

 Basic Concepts
 --------------